menu

 People

-In addition, one of the unique characteristics of the Washington Park West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 98.9% of the neighborhoods in America.
-Also of note, 64.8% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
+In addition, the Washington Park West neighborhood stands out for having an average per capita income lower than 98.7% of the neighborhoods in the United States.
+Also of note, 61.4% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Modes of Transportation